2020 APPLICATION NOW AVAILABLE; DEADLINE AUGUST 1, 2020

 - New staff positions without a substantial plan for sustainability

 - Religious organizations for religious purposes

 Criteria for Evaluating Proposals

-The GHF Advisory Committee makes all grantmaking decision and consists of a dedicated group of individuals committed to the betterment of the GHF service area.
-Committee members evaluate each applicant submission and make valuable suggestions to ensure that work supported by GHF will make a difference.
-The GHF Advisory Committee may request additional information about the grant application prior to making an award or denial.
+The GHCF Advisory Committee makes all grantmaking decision and consists of a dedicated group of individuals committed to the betterment of the GHCF service area.
+The GHCF Advisory Committee may request additional information about the grant application prior to making an award or denial.

 SUBMITTING AN APPLICATION

-- Access, download, and/or print the GHF UPstream Grant Application here: 2019 GHF UPstream Application
+- ACCESS, download and/or print the 2020 GHCF UPstream Grant Application here: 2020 GHCF UPstream Grant Application

 - To begin, you will enter the applicant organization’s Employer Identification Number (EIN), also known as the Federal Tax Identification Number.
 You will not will not be able to create an Organization Profile without it.

 - You may Save and Finish Later at any time.